-The full list of HMS services available to schools for the 2021-22 academic year is detailed in the Services to Schools Brochure 2021-22.
-There is a request form available which can be used to request HMS services for the 2021-22 academic year.
+The full list of HMS services available to schools is detailed in the Services to Schools brochure.
+There is an online request form available which can be used to request HMS services each academic year.

-HMS will accept requests for services throughout the 2021-22 academic year, however any provision offered may be dependent on:
+HMS will consider requests for services throughout the academic year on a case by case basis, however any provision offered may be dependent on: